 How to Visit Korea and Enjoy It

-A key part of enjoying Korea is knowing people who live there.
-I was lucky to be able to visit expats friends in Seoul and Yeosu and it made a HUGE difference.
+A key part of enjoying Korea is knowing the people who live there.
+I was lucky to be able to visit expat friends in Seoul and Yeosu and it made a HUGE difference because they could also introduce me to their Korean friends.
 I lost count of the number of times expats and former expats told me that you can only really enjoy Korea when people can tell you or show you where to go.
-Many said that outside of working in the country, it wouldn’t be a place where they would choose to travel or encourage others to travel with enthusiasm.

-Korea doesn’t shout about its beauty, and its ‘must see’ spots can be hard to find.
-Knowing someone really is key – take advantage of this if you are considering a visit there as they are also the stepping-stone to meeting lots of local people.
+Korea doesn’t shout about its beauty, and must-see spots can be hard to find.
+Knowing someone really is key – take advantage of this if you are considering a visit there.
 When I got to spend time with locals, I used every minute as an opportunity to get some deeper insight into the country.
+I have more recently heard that things have changed a lot and there’s much more information and guidance on how and where to find and access points of interest because tourism promotion has gained more steam.

 Would I visit again?
-Yes, I would travel South Korea again but not for a very long time, and only if it was en route to another destination.
-There’s still parts of the country that I have yet to see, such as the National Parks, the mountainous areas and smaller towns which will one day be more accessible to travellers, rather than to those living there who take months to uncover it as they call it home.
+Absolutely, I would travel South Korea again.
+There’s still parts of the country that I have yet to see, such as the National Parks, the mountainous areas with hiking trails and much further down the line, the smaller towns which will one day be more accessible to travellers, rather than to those living there who take months to uncover it as they call it home.

 Planning a Trip to South Korea